hapijs/catbox/README.md

     - `id` - the unique item identifier (within the policy segment).
     - `callback` - a function with the signature `function(err)`.
 - `ttl(created)` - given a `created` timestamp in milliseconds, returns the time-to-live left based on the configured rules.
-- `rules(options) - changes the policy rules after construction (note that items already stored will not be affected) where:
+- `rules(options)` - changes the policy rules after construction (note that items already stored will not be affected) where:
     - `options` - the same `options` as the `Policy` constructor.
+- `isReady()` - returns whether the cache engine determines itself as ready.